Nif-kun/godot-atlas-player/README.md

 ## <a name="description">Description</a>
 Similar to the AnimatedSprite node, AtlasPlayer is a way to animate an atlas or a sprite sheet.
 The difference in benefit comes from the adjustable size of AtlasPlayer.
-In other words, it can be used for UI purposes such as loading screen or even gifs!
+In other words, it can be used for UI purposes such as loading screen or even animated reactions!
 In truth, it all comes down to what your project is.
 If this addon fits your need, might as well try it out.

 ## <a name="installation">Installation</a>